MedHassona/Drupal8-site/README.md

 # About:

-a website built with drupal and a custom theme based on the static model of [aillette.org](http://www.ailette.org/).
+A website built with drupal and a custom theme based on the static model of [aillette.org](http://www.ailette.org/).

 # Composer template for Drupal projects